jasonkneen/tn/README.md

 3. Build a project to the iPad simulator using the built-in default `ipad` recipe:

 	```
+	ti build --ipad
+	ti b --ipad
 	ti --ipad
+	ti ipad
 	```

+	**NOTE:** All of the above do the same.
+The first 3 use the recipe as a flag/option.
+The second one uses one of the command aliases.
+TiNy will assume the build command if the first argument is a flag/option like the 3rd example.
+The last one shows you can also use a recipe as a command.

 4. Compose a custom recipes mixing others (`--ah`) and an option value (`%s`):